Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Lạng SơnBáo Lạng Sơn17/06/2025

-On June 17, the High People's Court in Hanoi reopened the appeal trial of defendant Trinh Van Quyet (former Chairman of FLC Group) and related defendants in the case of stock market manipulation and fraudulent appropriation of property.
+On June 17, the Hanoi High Court reopened the appellate trial of defendant Trinh Van Quyet (former Chairman of FLC Group) and related defendants in the case of stock market manipulation and fraudulent appropriation of assets.

-There were 25 defendants who appealed and the court summoned all 50 defendants in the case to the court.
-In addition to the defendants who appealed, there were 134 victims and 396 people with related rights and obligations who appealed.
+Twenty-five defendants appealed their sentences, and the court summoned all 50 defendants involved in the case to the trial.
+In addition to the defendants who appealed, 134 victims and 396 people with related rights and obligations also appealed.

 The trial is scheduled to take place from June 17 to 21.